top of page

 What does the Eustachian tube do?

-• The Eustachian tube allows mucous to drain from the middle ear into the back of the nose, protecting the middle ear from fluid, bacteria and other pathogens.
+It provides a pathway for mucus to drain from the middle ear into the back of the nose, preventing fluid build-up and reducing the risk of infection caused by bacteria or pathogens.

 What signs indicate a blocked or malfunctioning Eustachian tube?